-Skin Infection
+Skin Infection Treatment by

 Skin infection can present in many different forms and diagnosis can be tricky at times.
-Dr Wong Soon Tee is a MOH accredited Dermatologist for more than 30 years.
-Consult Dr Wong for accurate diagnosis & effective treatment.
+Dr. Wong Soon Tee is a MOH accredited Dermatologist for more than 30 years.
+Consult Dr. Wong for accurate diagnosis & effective treatment.

 Skin infection can present in various forms as follow: